 Most listings are in the $20's per square foot per year.
-The Bellflower submarket is experiencing a a boost in rates.
-In the last 3 months, the median rate rose $24 per sqft per year.
-That's a Inf% increase in rent.
+The Bellflower submarket is experiencing a a rise in rates.
+In the last 3 months, the median rate increased $27 per sqft per year.

-Compared to the rest of the Metropolitan Los Angeles market, the Bellflower region has less expensive rates, so you should have no trouble finding a great deal in this undervalued submarket.
+Compared to the rest of the Metropolitan Los Angeles market, the Bellflower region has less expensive rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 4 listings have come on the market, which means spaces are probably leasing quickly.
-You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 4 listings have been posted online, which means new listings most likley are leasing quickly.
+You'll want to be prepared to tour spaces as quick as possible.
+About 225% of the office spaces in the Bellflower are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 500 sqft.
-Most properties in this area are close to 3 stories.
-Most buildings in this area were built in 1955.
+The standard measurement for office space in this area is around 1,790 sqft.
+Most properties in this area are approximately 2 stories.
+Most buildings in this area were built in 1955 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Finance and insurance are the dominant industries in this market.
-Most of the residents of Bellflower work from home.
+Finance and insurance are the dominant industries in this area.
+Most of the folk of Bellflower work from home.
 Commuting more than an hour and a half a day is the norm for those who opt to reside in this part of town.